qimingye-creator/qimingye-creator.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m Shaofei Cai (蔡少斐 in Chinese, shaofei.cai@vipl.ict.ac.cn).
 I received my bachelor degree from Xi'an Jiaotong University in 2019.
 Now I am a master's student in the Institue of Computing Technology, Chinese Academy of Science, under the directing of Liang Li since 2019.
 I’m interested in graph neural network, neural architecture search and neural-symbolic.
+Besides, I'm also interested in solving algorithm problems.